 The Company's principal administrative and production facilities are located in Fremont, California, in a 51,289 square foot building.
-The Company's lease was renewed in December 2022 and expires in September 2030.
+The Company's lease was renewed in December 2022 and expires in September 2030 with an option to extend the lease for another five years.
 The Company leases a 492 square foot sales and support office in Utting, Germany.
 The lease, which began February 1, 1992 and expires on January 31, 2025, contains an automatic twelve months renewal, at rates to be determined, if no notice is given prior to six months from expiration.
 On November 18, 2020, the Company established a wholly owned subsidiary, Aehr Test Systems Philippines Inc., which has been in full operation since March 2021.
-The Company leases a facility in Philippines located in a 2,713 square foot building in Clark Freeport Zone, Pampanga.
-The lease, which began January 1, 2021 and expires on December 31, 2025, contains an option to renew for another three years at rates stipulated in the contract, notice for renewal is given six months from expiration.
-The Company periodically evaluates its global operations and facilities to bring its capacity in line with demand and to provide cost efficient services for its customers.
+The Company currently leases a facility in Philippines located in a 6,458 square foot building in Clark Freeport Zone, Pampanga.
+The lease, amended in 2023, began November 1, 2023 and expires on June 30, 2029 with an option to renew for another three or five years at the prevailing market rate.
+The Company periodically evaluates its global operations and facilities to bring its capacity in line with demand and to provide cost-effective services for its customers.
 In prior years, through this process, the Company has moved from certain facilities that exceeded the capacity required to satisfy its needs.
 The Company believes that its existing facilities in Fremont, California are adequate to meet its current and reasonably foreseeable requirements.
 The Company regularly evaluates its expected future facilities requirements and believes that alternate facilities would be available if needed.